thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 12. Adding Win and Lose Conditions
 ----------------------------------

 12.1.
 The program we've written so far is closer to being a real game than ever, but it still lacks some things.
+For one thing, the only way to lose is by running into a raider.
+But even when that happens, the game doesn't really end, it just keeps running forever.
+It's a little like being a ghost, I guess.
+No closure.

-For one thing, there's no way to lose, which might appeal to certain people.
-But then again, there's no way to win, other than whatever feeling of satisfaction you can derive from a single habitat not being destroyed by alien raiders.
-But, having growing up in our modern go-go culture, most players would prefer more external validation.
+And there's no way to win, either, other than whatever feeling of satisfaction you can derive from a single habitat not being destroyed by alien raiders.
+After you shoot the raider, the game just sort of keeps on going forever.
+You've got this cool space fighter with wicked plasma blasters, but nothing to shoot with them.
+Having growing up in our modern go-go culture, most players prefer more external validation.

 So let's add some.
-We'll add some code that checks each tick to see if there are no more raiders, in which case the player wins, or if there are no more habitats, in which case, the player loses.
-In either case, a message will be displayed that explains what just happened, and the game will return to the title screen.
+We'll add some code that checks each tick to see if there are no more raiders, in which case the player wins, or if there are no more habitats, in which case, the player loses, or if the player's ship has been destroyed, in which case, again, the player loses.
+In any case, a message will be displayed that explains what just happened, and the game will return to the title screen.

 Since the planet is guaranteed not to be destroyed no matter what, we'll put the triggers that fire when the game is won or lost on the planet itself.
 We could declare the entirety of the Triggerable property in the constructor of Planet, but it's quite long, so it might be better to break it out into its own method, or even several methods.
 So first, open Planet.ts and insert the methods below: